 In a new documentary released Friday, May 22, Norma McCorvey, the plaintiff in the landmark 1973 Supreme Court ruling in Roe V. Wade, reveals that she was paid by anti-abortion factions to switch her position from supporting to opposing abortion rights for women.

-If you are pregnant and looking for an abortion in Mesa County, you may find that information about abortion services is very hard to find here.
+If you are pregnant and looking for an abortion in Mesa County, you may find information about abortion services is very hard to find here.
 Local obstetrical practices don’t mention abortion on their websites and may not even offer abortion services.
-The “Pregnancy Center” is one of many fake health clinics that lure women by promising free services, like pregnancy tests, ultrasounds and “counseling,” but their real purpose is to shame and guilt women out of getting abortions.
-The closest provider of safe medical abortions is 90 miles away in Glenwood Springs.
+“Pregnancy Centers” are fake health clinics in the area that lure in scared and worried women by promising free services, like pregnancy tests, ultrasounds and “counseling,” but they are really Christian ministries whose real purpose is to shame and guilt women out of getting abortions.

-Thanks to the internet, there are now options for women to access abortion services no matter where they are.
+Thanks to the internet, there are now options for women to access abortion services no matter where they are, and you may even not have to leave home to get an abortion if you live in Grand Junction.

 The Roadshow is traveling around the state to inform Colorado citizens about what is happening in the legislature and what’s being done in our community to preserve and strengthen reproductive rights and access to abortion care.
 The Coalition also wants to listen to you and find out what issues are of greatest concern to people here in our community.